BeepSolutions/beep-php/README.md

 ## Development

 - Run `composer test` and `composer phpcs` before creating a PR to detect any obvious issues.
-- Please create issues for this specific API Binding under the [issues](https://github.com/sverraest/revolut-php/issues) section.
+- Please create issues for this specific API Binding under the [issues](https://github.com/BeepSolutions/beep-php/issues) section.
 - [Contact Beep Solutions](https://beep.solutions) directly for Beep Solutions API support.

 ## Quick Start
 ### BeepPHP\Client
-First get your `production` or `sandbox` API key from [Beep Solutions](https://app.beep.solutions/dashboard/apps).
+First get your `production` or `sandbox` API key from [Merchant Portal](https://dashboard.beep.solutions).

 If you want to get a `production` client: